godwokenrises/light-godwoken/README.md

 ```

 ## How to withdraw assets

-With the release of [godwoken](https://www.nervos.org/godwoken) and [polyjuice](https://github.com/nervosnetwork/polyjuice), we can deploy Dapps on Ethereum to CKB layer 2 smoothly.
-When using layer 2 network, we need to move assets between layer 1 and layer 2.

 There are two steps withdrawing assets from a layer 2 address to layer 1 address.